ma-quantumlab/IoT-Server/AlertsAPI.md

 Name: 'Alice 4 K Temperature Upper Warning Alert'        | Threshold: Greater than 4            | State: ON
 ```

 If the user is interested in creating a new configuration file they must first assure that the measurements that want to be used are defined within the `alert_config.json` file.
-An example of this is shown that creates the alerts displayed on the image of the panel at the top of this page.
-The `alert_config.json` is shown below containing the "Alice 50 K Temperature" measurement specifications:
+To create the configuration file that configures the same alerts shown in the panel image above the `alert_config.json` must contain a "Alice 50 K Temperature" section as shown below:

 ``` json
 {